What is a Bridge Loan for Real Estate?

 How Does a Bridge Loan Work in Real Estate?

-Who Should Get a Bridge Loan for Real Estate?
+Who Should Get a Bridge Loan?

 Pros and Cons of Bridge Loans